fbpx

 The last event of the evening was eating a traditional Maori feast.
 It included food from the hangi: lamb, chicken, roasted carrots, potatoes, purple yams, and corn on the cob.

-There was also green salad, bread, stuffing, gravy, and cranberry sauce.
+There was also a green salad, bread, stuffing, gravy, and cranberry sauce.
 The highlight for me was the fish in coconut milk.
 The flavors hit the spot!

 Tamaki Maori Village in Rotorua in New Zealand, a review featured by top US travel blogger, Marcie in Mommyland: Hangi dinner buffet at Tamaki Maori Village in Rotorua, New Zealand